History, MA

 ADP students complete 12 hours of approved graduate credit in history during the senior undergraduate year that count as part of the undergraduate credit hour requirement.

-As seniors, the students enroll in HIST 6100 The Art and Craft of History, a required class for all entering graduate students, during the fall term.
+As seniors, the students enroll in HIST 6100 History, Theory and Practice, a required class for all entering graduate students, during the fall term.
 In the spring, they enroll in the graduate research seminar (HIST 6954 Seminar in History).
 That course may be counted as the seminar requirement for the history major.
 During the senior year, they also enroll in two other graduate classes at the 5000 or 6000 level that relate to their proposed field of history as advised by the director of graduate studies.
 These graduate courses offer students the possibility to pursue topics of interest to them in more depth than they are able to in undergraduate classes.
 They also couple smaller class sizes and more opportunities for participation with an emphasis on the refinement of student research skills.

 All remaining master’s degree requirements may be completed during the subsequent fall and spring terms.